userofbricks/LordOfTheRingsMod/README.md

 - if you have trouble finding any of the files listed bellow ping me in my discord server here: https://discord.gg/gqYM4ED
 * The cake block base is found in the blockBase folder as in the tutorial.
 * the element used in this tutorial has been relocated to the tutorialelements folder so it doesn't get loaded into the game.
-* For reference classes that use this tutorials see:
+* For reference classes that use this tutorial see:
   * McreatorFoodAppleCrumble
   * McreatorFoodBananaCake
   * McreatorFoodBerryPie